ADHD Therapy NJ

 At Gaming Approaches Towards Education, LLC (GATE), our licensed counselors have experience providing support to clients with all three types of ADHD: impulsive, inattentive, and combined.
 During our initial evaluation process, we’ll work with you to determine the best ADHD therapy services for your mental health needs.

 Also known as hyperactive, impulsive ADHD is commonly characterized by the interrupting, taking unnecessary risks, fidgeting or squirming, and difficulties staying on task.
-During ADHD therapy in NJ, we’ll help you or your child learn how to change negative behaviors like blurting things out at inappropriate times for healthy behaviors like waiting your turn to speak.
+During an in-person ADHD therapy session, we’ll help you or your child learn how to change negative behaviors, like blurting things out at inappropriate times, for healthy behaviors like waiting your turn to speak.
 You’ll gain tools and coping strategies to help you focus, channel your energy, and improve your relationships with others.

 If you have inattentive ADHD you likely struggle to pay attention to small details, make careless mistakes, follow instructions, getting distracted, and being forgetful.
 Our ADHD therapists will work with you in cognitive-behavioral therapy, group therapy, and individual therapy to develop new skills and coping strategies that will help you focus, stay on task, and listen better.